0xabdool/0xabdool/README.md

 - 👋 Hi, I’m @0xabdool
 - 👀 I’m interested in blockchain technology
-- 🌱 I’m currently learning crypptocurrency
+- 🌱 I’m currently learning cryptocurrency
-- 💞️ I’m looking to collaborate on blockchain enthusiasts
+- 💞️ I’m looking to collaborate with blockchain enthusiasts
 - 📫 Reach me on  twitter @0xabdool
 - 🤝 Its nice to meet you
 <!---